davidedg/QRadar-notes/LVM_expanding/readme.md

 	Welcome to GNU Parted!
 Type 'help' to view a list of commands.
 	(parted) unit s
 	(parted) mkpart
+	Warning: Not all of the space available to /dev/sda appears to be used, you can fix the GPT to use all of the space (an extra ... blocks) or continue with the current setting?
+	Fix/Ignore?
+Fix
 	Partition name?  []?
 	File system type?  [ext2]?
 	Start?
 536866816s